f3d0r/aspace-api-docs/source/includes/_errors.md

-17 | Authority Key Added - The authority key and requested permissions were successfully added. | 200 19 | Spot Status Changed - The given spot_id's status was successfully changed to the given occupancy status. | 200 22 | New Access Code - A new access code was issued for the user at the end of the authentication process. | 200
+17 | Authority Key Added - The authority key and requested permissions were successfully added. | 200 19 | Spot Status Changed - The given spot_id's status was successfully changed to the given occupancy status. | 200 22 | New Access Code - A new access code was issued for the user at the end of the authentication process. | 200 30 | Main Endpoint Function Success - The Main endpoint is functioning as intended. | 200 31 | Routing Endpoint Function Success - The Routing endpoint is functioning as intended. | 200 32 | Admin Endpoint Function Success - The Admin endpoint is functioning as intended. | 200 33 | Auth Endpoint Function Success - The Auth endpoint is functioning as intended. | 200 34 | Parking Endpoint Function Success - The Parking endpoint is functioning as intended. | 200